tanadolmam/MapHistPlot/README.md

 Read table "temp" from database name "test2" then export data in given `zoomRange` and `tile`(x,y).
 Tile must be in [Google Map tile](http://www.maptiler.org/google-maps-coordinates-tile-bounds-projection/) format.

 The output will be stored in "/output/zoomZ/dataZ", where Z is `zoomRange`.
-For example, if `zoomRange` = 10, CSV file will be stored in "/output/zoom10/data10".
+For example, if `zoomRange = 10`, CSV file will be stored in "/output/zoom10/data10".

 ### p3-plotHist2D.py